halilozat/dietitian-calendar-app/README.md

 # dietitian-calendar-app
-My my dietitian appointment application for freelancer
+My dietitian appointment application for freelancer

 Video of the project: https://youtu.be/vqVM-NISF4o